 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Council's general and community loans are designated as loans and receivables.
-They are recognised initially at fair value, and subsequently carried at amortised cost less impairment losses.
+They are recognised initially at fair value, and subsequently carried at amortised cost less impairment losses b.
+Available-for-sale financial assets